Home Care Instructions

 We have a doctor and assistant available 24 hours a day, every day to answer calls.
 Do not hesitate to call in case of an emergency, however, for routine questions please call during business hours whenever possible.

 DO NOT DRIVE OR OPERATE MACHINERY FOR 24 HOURS AFTER SEDATION OR AS LONG AS YOU ARE TAKING PRESCRIPTION NARCOTIC MEDICATION.

-• Bite gently on original gauze packs for one hour.
+- Bite gently on the original gauze packs for one hour.

-• Oozing from the sites to a small degree is normal during the first 24 hours.
+- Oozing from the site to a small degree is normal during the first 24 hours.
 We recommend sleeping with an old towel on your pillow for the first night as it may have blood on it when you wake up.

-• Call the office if you feel the bleeding is severe, uncomfortable, or if it does not respond to the above measures.
+- Call the office if you feel the bleeding is severe, uncomfortable, or does not respond to the above measures.

 – OR – For maximum pain relief at one time, take both Tylenol (500mg) and ibuprofen (400mg) at the same time, then wait 4 hours for the next dose.

 – For children, dosing recommendations can be found on the bottle.

 - If a prescription for narcotic pain medication is provided, this is to be used for breakthrough pain as a last resort.
 These medications often have uncomfortable side effects and are very addictive.